 The instructions for use shall list the body parts on which the device cannot be used.

 The instructions for use shall contain a comprehensive list of adverse effects for the consumer.
-This list shall at least include the following adverse effects:
+This list shall include the following adverse effects:

 hyper- or hypovolaemia;